-- Highway Economic Requirements System (HERS-ST) The MPO is considering incorporating this tool as part of the RTP project prioritization process. - Traffic count program This program would help the MPO keep up-to-date traffic count data for updates of the travel demand model and analyzing the impacts of new developments on the regional transportation system.
+- Highway Economic Requirements System (HERS-ST) The MPO would like to incorporate this tool as part of the RTP project prioritization process. - Traffic count program This program would help the MPO keep up-to-date traffic count data for updates of the travel demand model and analyzing the impacts of new developments on the regional transportation system.